hmes98318/palworld-docker/README.md

 | RCON_PORT             | RCON port number                  | 25575          | 0-65535              |
 | CHECK_UPDATE_ON_START | Whether to automatically check for game updates every time you start it   | false           | true/false   |

-If you want to set SERVER_PASSWORD please pay attention to this message
-The current game test version has a bug where passwords cannot be entered on non-community servers.

 ### The first startup will download the Palworld server file, which may take a while (depends on your network condition)